-Discussing COVID-19 vaccine hesitancy in communities of color
+Discussing COVID-19 vaccine acceptance in communities of color

 The history of racism and mistreatment in health care is largely to blame

 Raquel Gonzalez hasn’t left her condo for nine months because of the coronavirus.
 Her only outings have been doctor visits and the 30-minute walking routine she does around the parking garage to her condo.

 Gonzalez, a 78-year-old Cuban-American, says the initial pressure President Trump put on pharmaceutical companies to quickly develop vaccines to fight COVID-19 made her question their efficacy.